Have you previously undergone radiation for head and neck cancer and do you now experience a dry mouth (Xerostomia)?

 Step 3: Saliva test at six weeks after the end of treatment of HBOT

-Dr Ohnmar Aung, MB,BS, FANZCA, is the Principal Investigator for the Wesley Centre for Hyperbaric Medicine.
+Dr Ohnmar Aung, MB,BS, FANZCA, is the Principal Investigator for Wesley Hyperbaric.

 If you need more information, please contact us on 07 3371 6033.